edzer/sdsr/README.md

 ```
 and running it with
 ```
-docker run -p 8787:8787 -e EVAL_INLA=false -e DISABLE_AUTH=true -ti --rm sdsr
+docker run -p 8787:8787 -e DISABLE_AUTH=true -ti --rm sdsr
 ```
-will serve an Rstudio server instance on <http://localhost:8787/>
+will serve an Rstudio server instance on <http://localhost:8787/>, without authentication.
-(without authentication).
-(For some reason, INLA doesn't work
-correctly on this docker image, so has to be disabled with
-`EVAL_INLA=false`))

-After running the docker image, and opening `rstudio` in the browser:
+After running the docker image and opening `rstudio` in the browser:

 * click on `01-hello.qmd` in the bottom-right pane
 * click on the `Render` button of the top-left pane to compile the whole book